 |Birth Date:||Jul.
 15, 1993 (age 29)|

 A born and raised Calgarian, Grace always had a passion for competing on ice.
-It began with figure skating – a sport she competed in from ages 3-18 – this led her to Canada Olympic Park.
-When the ice rink facility opened, Grace knew she had reached her peak in the sport and became interested in the sliding sports after watching the 2010 and 2006 Olympics.
+It began with figure skating – a sport she competed in from ages 3-18 – this led her to Canada Olympic Park, where the ice rinks had just been completed.
+It was there, while completing her final years of figure skating, she contemplated other sports available to try at WinSport.

 Working her way through the development pathway, Grace’s first win came on her home track in 2015 when she won the North America’s Cup race in Calgary.
 She says standing on the podium, listening to the Canadian anthem, is her favourite sporting memory.
-Her first trip off the continent for skeleton was with her mom where Grace represented Canada at the Junior World Championships 2016 in Winterberg, Germany.
+Her first trip off the continent for skeleton was when Grace represented Canada at the Junior World Championships 2016 in Winterberg, Germany.
 In 2019, It was a life goal achieved, when she was finally appointed to the National Team for the first time.

 Grace’s favourite track is at the birthplace of the sport in St. Moritz, Switzerland.
 She grew up idolizing Canada’s Olympic medal winning figure skater, Joannie Rochette.
 She says watching Joannie skate to the Olympic podium days after losing her mom was one of the most resilient performances ever.